-PC members expressed general support for the goals addressed in the draft element and suggested several additions and clarifications.
-Following PC feedback, staff incorporated several recommended edits including clarifying public health overlap with content in other existing elements, mirroring Boulder Valley Comprehensive Plan (BVCP) language related to accessibility and mobility, and incorporating walking and bicycling as healthy alternative modes of transportation.
-Staff included a policy recognizing the unique needs of vulnerable populations, including the elderly, differently abled, young, and low income.
-Staff altered language in content related to open space and recreation to portray high-level policy direction rather than including programmatic elements.
-The housing content language was also altered to specifically focus on health outcomes of housing to minimize overlap with the housing element.
-Language was added to encourage access to affordable health care and affordable healthy food, and to incorporate specific ways to address gun violence, and suicide as public health issues.
+In December 2018 staff led a study session with the PC to review initial concepts proposed for the PH element goals and policy content.
+Key topics of discussion and areas of feedback pertained to clarifying public health overlap with content in other existing elements, mirroring Boulder Valley Comprehensive Plan (BVCP) language related to accessibility and mobility, including walking and bicycling as healthy alternative modes of transportation, recognizing the unique needs of vulnerable populations, portraying high-level policy direction related to open space and recreation, focusing on the health outcomes of housing to minimize overlap with the housing element, encouraging access to affordable health care and affordable healthy food, and incorporating specific ways to address gun violence, and suicide as public health issues.

-Staff also incorporated Planning Commission and public feedback from a separate March 2019 study session on Agriculture and Sustainability in Boulder County that emphasized the importance of building a sustainable agricultural economy and prioritizing food production on rural lands in the county.
+Staff also incorporated PC and public feedback from a separate March 2019 study session on Agriculture and Sustainability in Boulder County that emphasized the importance of building a sustainable agricultural economy and prioritizing food production on rural lands in the county.